Management

 Before joining PFA on 1 December 2014, Anders Damgaard was Executive Vice President and Global Head of Corporate and Institutional Banking at Danske Bank.
 Prior to his employment with Danske Bank, Anders Damgaard was Assistant Professor of Finance at the University of Southern Denmark.

-Anders Damgaard is Chairman of PFA Bank, sits on the board of directors of Blue Equity Management A/S, Danmarks Skibskredit A/S, Danmarks Skibskredit Holding A/S, Finansforeningen, PFA Asset Management, PFA Kapitalforening and a number of subsidiary companies in the PFA real estate group.
+Anders Damgaard sits on the board of directors of Blue Equity Management A/S, Danmarks Skibskredit A/S, Danmarks Skibskredit Holding A/S, Finansforeningen, PFA Asset Management, PFA Kapitalforening and a number of subsidiary companies in the PFA real estate group.

 Anders Damgaard holds a Master of Science in Mathematics-Economics from Aarhus University as well as a PhD in Finance.